-EMF-emitting technology like phones and laptops emit significant amounts of radiation at levels that can potentially cause negative health effects – like decreased fertility, toasted skin syndrome, mild burns and even cancer.
+EMF-emitting technology like phones and laptops emit significant amounts of radiation at levels that can potentially cause adverse health effects – like decreased fertility, toasted skin syndrome, mild burns, and even cancer.

 Putting inches between your devices and your body will reduce health risks.
 If you double the distance between you and the source of EMF, you’ll cut the power of your exposure by 75%!

 Here — take a look at what an exponential decline looks like.

 That’s a lot, right?